terminology

 Celibacy (or being celibate) refers to the practice of not participating in sexual activity

-Queer is an umbrella term for people who do not identify as exclusively straight (and/or people who have non-binary or gender-expansive identities).
-Although this term used to have a negative connotation, it has been reclaimed by the LGBTQ+ community and is commonly used.
+Queer is an umbrella term for people who do not identify as exclusively straight and/or people who have non-binary or gender-expansive identities.
+Although this term used to have a negative connotation, it has been reclaimed by the LGBTQ community and is commonly used.

 Pronouns are commonly used as part of speech that helps identify people by their characteristics.
 For example, you might tell someone that you “gave Susan a compliment” or you could also say that you “gave her a compliment”.
 In this example, Susan is identified as a woman because we have used the pronoun “her” instead of her name.
 Everyone has pronouns that are used to describe them.
 Usually assumptions are made about what pronouns are correct to use for a person, based on our perception of their physical appearance or our knowledge of their assigned sex at birth.
 However, for transgender, non-binary, queer, or gender-non-conforming people, the pronouns associated with their assigned sex at birth might not match their identify and.or expression of gender.
 Individuals may choose to go by any combination of pronouns that they feel best describe them.
 Honoring the choice of pronouns is a way that we can show respect and love.

-A transgender person is someone who’s gender identity and/or gender expression is different from the gender they were assigned at birth.
+A transgender person is someone whose gender identity and/or gender expression is different from the gender they were assigned at birth.
 Being transgender does not imply a specific sexual orientation.
 Transgender people may identify as gay, straight, bisexual, etc.

 An adjective describing a person who does not identify exclusively as a man or a women.
 Non-binary individuals may identify as being both male and female, or somewhere in between, or completely outside of these categories.
 While many non-binary people also identify as transgender, not all non-binary people are transgender.